-Figure 10 shows the comparison of the four position temperature curves at the slot center the insertion depth of mm) of the model with and without deformation versus time.
-The results of both models show similar trends of temperature distribution that is the temperature increases rapidly in the early time of heating and approach to steady-state at increasing heating time.
-The temperatures difference at the heating time of 300 s for the two models are about 0.482% at the position of 1 mm, 0.405% at the position of 2 mm, 0.278% at the position of 4 mm, and 0.099% at the position close to the antenna slot.
+Fig. 10 shows the comparison of the four position temperature curves at the slot center (the insertion depth of 64 mm) of the model with and without deformation versus time.
+The results of both models show similar trends of temperature distribution that is the temperature increases rapidly in the early time of heating and approach to steady state at increasing heating time.
+The temperatures difference at the heating time of 300 s for the two models is about 0.482% at the position of 1 mm, 0.405% at the position of 2 mm, 0.278% at the position of 4 mm, and 0.099% at the position of 8 mm, respectively.
+It is observed that the liver tissue temperature is high at the position close to the antenna slot.
 The temperature difference between two models obviously occurs at the hot spot zone, due to the higher effect of mechanical deformation.
 However, the severity of the resultant physiological effects produced by small temperature increases, as well as mechanical deformation, can be expected to worsen in sensitive organs.
-Therefore, for effective treatment, the using of model including MWA.
+Therefore, for effective treatment, the using of model including mechanical deformation is recommended to represent actual behavior of tissue during MWA.